Drag13/WhenDo/README.md

 Small function that can be used instead if-then statement in functional style programming with JavaScript.
 Takes predicate and one or two handlers.
 Returns new function that will check predicate and execute true/false handler.

-No external dependencies, uses ES6 inside, TypeSCript ready.
+No external dependencies, uses ES6 inside, TypeScript ready.

 ## Installation